Prof. James Schombert

 Read the FAQ for more questions about grading.

-The textbook for this class is Schneider&Arny, Pathways of Astronomy.
+The textbook for this class is Schneider&Arny, Pathways of Astronomy, any edition is fine.
 The reading assignments are:

 Units 10, 11|